-Canine ear infections are a common problem in dogs, and they can be caused by a variety of different things.
+Canine ear infections are a common problem, and they can be caused by a variety of different things.
 Ear infections can be caused by allergies, parasites, bacteria, or yeast.
 Symptoms of an ear infection include head shaking, scratching at their ears, ears discharge, and a foul odor coming from their ears.
 If left untreated, an ear infection can lead to hearing loss or even deafness.

-If your dog is showing signs of an ear infection, it’s important to take them to your veterinarian for a proper diagnosis and treatment.
+If your dog has signs of an ear infection, it’s important to take them to your veterinarian for a proper evaluation and treatment.
 Your veterinarian will be able to determine the cause of the infection and the best course of action for treating it.

 It’s also important to note that some dog breeds are more prone to ear infections than others.
 Breeds with long, floppy ears, like Cocker Spaniels, Golden Retrievers and Basset Hounds, are more likely to develop ear infections due to the shape of their ears.

-Dogs with allergies or skin conditions may be more likely to develop ear infections.
+Dogs with allergies or skin conditions can be more likely to develop ear infections.

 Symptoms of Canine Ear Infections

-Symptoms of canine ear infections can vary depending on the cause, but some common signs include :
+Symptoms of ear infections can vary depending on the cause, but some common signs include:

 - Head shaking